KyleGoetke/KyleGoetke/README.md

-# Hi, I'm Kyle Goetke
+# Hi, I'm Kyle Goetke!

+Currently refactoring some old projects

 I'm a student at Drexel University